 Trinity is the largest of the Cambridge college libraries.
 We aim to stock all the books required for Part I undergraduate courses, as well as Part II where possible; we also cater for taught postgraduate courses and for research students.
-If you are unable to find a book from your reading list, you may fill in a recommendation form and we will purchase a copy as quickly as possible.
+If you are unable to find a book from your reading list, you may fill in a and we will purchase a copy as quickly as possible.
 If there are any other books you think we ought to have, please fill in the recommendation form and we will seek approval from your Director of Studies before purchasing.
 Additionally, the Library subscribes to about 130 periodicals, which can be searched on the College Catalogue.

 Up to 20 items for a period of 2 weeks (with some exceptions); there are 2 self-issue kiosks on the ground floor.